-Begin seated with a simple cross-legged position or sitting with your legs extended out in front of you (suitable if you have any knee pain).
-Sit against the wall with your spine straight.
+Begin seated in a simple cross-legged position or sitting with your legs extended out in front of you (suitable if you have any knee pain).
+If you need to, you can practice sitting against a wall.

-(Make yourself as comfortable as possible so you avoid feeling discomfort during your meditation.
-Place a pillow underneath your tailbone and/or knees for support.)
+Before getting started, make yourself as comfortable as possible so you avoid feeling discomfort during your meditation.
+You can always place a pillow underneath your tailbone and/or knees for more comfort and support.

-Let your palms rest on your thighs, then relax your shoulders down and soften any tight muscles in your face- such as the corner of your eyes, forehead, jaw.
+Let your palms rest on your thighs or knees, then relax your shoulders down and soften any tight muscles in your face - such as the corner of your eyes, forehead, jaw.

 Breathe in deeply through your nose, and out through your mouth.